arch111arch/fire-water-and-ice-game/README.md

 The features, functions and buttons as well as sounds were tested and iterated several times.
 Some functions and classes were re-written in order to make all elements work for a responsive design.
 Others were scrapped.

 An example of a function that needed testing and rework was the Shop and Lifesteal.
 In order to permit Lifesteal, the code was made into its own function that had its own conditions.
-On top of that, if the pleyr had a shiled, the Lifesteal would not work, so that needed to be adressed.
+On top of that, if the player had a shiled, the Lifesteal would not work, so that needed to be adressed.

 The shield could only be bought and found if the player did not have one.
 So a check was done to make sure a player can never buy 2 shields.
 The buttons in the Shop had to only work when needed, and when a player won a Round and found Loot, the Loot-generator would only ever give a shield if the player did not have one.
 All this led to some trial end error.